 This course focuses on a single literary genre, its conventions, and challenges to those conventions.
 Course may emphasize fiction, non-fiction, drama, adaptations, specific forms of poetry, or other literary genres.
 Concurrent enrollment in the Advanced Writing Tutorial required.
 Prerequisite: 104 or C or higher in 105 or C or higher in 195.
 May be repeated once for credit.
 LA

-Examines multiple works by a single author in British literature to consider themes, topics, and development of work over time.
+Examines multiple works by a single author in American literature to consider themes, topics, and development of work over time.
 This course exists as both a 200-level course for Core Curriculum students and as a more challenging 300-level course required for English majors and minors and open to other interested students and to those who need UD credit.
+Concurrent enrollment in the Advanced Writing Tutorial required.
+Consent of department required.
 May be repeated once for credit.
 Prerequisite: 104 or C or higher in 105 or C or higher in 195.
 LA

 Courses on topics of interest to English students offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by instructor.
 Restricted to students with freshman or sophomore standing.
 May be repeated for credit.
 For specific section description, click to the Section Details in VitNet.